 - Increased vulnerability to dangerous equipment malfunctions.
 If an employee cannot hear alarms, clattering, or other key indicators of an impending disaster, he or she cannot quickly escape the peril at hand.

 - Decreased effectiveness in employer to employee communication.
-Employers are unable to efficiently communicate with employees who are wearing noise-cancelling hearing protection.
+Employers are unable to efficiently communicate with employees who are wearing noise-canceling hearing protection.

 - Decreased productivity.
 A decrease in communication directly results in decreased productivity, which is every employer’s worst nightmare.

 The solution to the problems presented by traditional hearing protection concepts is called hear-through technology.
 It is also commonly referred to as talk-through technology.
-Hear-through and talk-through headsets were carefully designed by Sensear with the implementation of SENS (speech enhancing noise suppression) technology.
+Hear-through and talk-through headsets were carefully designed by Sensear with the implementation of SENS® (Speech Enhancement Noise Suppression) Technology.
 This technology promotes workplace safety due to its unique ability to filter out noise around users without totally cutting out all surrounding noise.
-Hear-through and talk-through technology makes it possible for individuals to embrace situational awareness without exposure to unhealthy levels of occupational noise exposure.
+Hear-through and talk-through technology make it possible for individuals to embrace situational awareness without exposure to unhealthy levels of occupational noise exposure.

 Follow Sensear and always be in the know.Follow @HearSensear